By Mark Pressman

 You cannot control the timing of a medical event or accident.
 Make a plan that gives you the most options if and when health issues and setbacks occur … and they will.
 If you don’t do it ahead of time, you may find your options are limited.
 Your only options may be assisted living, nursing home or moving in with the kids.
 And in the case of a stroke, there may be diminished decision-making capability, in which case, the decision about where you live may have to be made by your kids or loved ones.
 Is this a burden you want to leave for them?

 A parallel exercise is to make plans for end of life decisions such as Advance Directives, creating a will and making funeral arrangements.
 I won’t go into those details here, but JCS offers “The Greatest Gift” seminars with supporting materials to guide you through this process.
 When these decisions are made ahead of time and discussed with your children and loved ones, they won’t have to grapple with them during a medical crisis or upon your death … it is a wonderful gift that you can give them now.

-Mark Pressman serves on the Boards of Directors of JCS and the Edward A. Myerberg Center, and has extensive professional experience in the field of elder care.
+Mark Pressman serves on the Board of Directors of Jewish Community Services and the Edward A. Myerberg Center.
+He has extensive professional experience in the field of elder care.